What determines the price of a screen printed item?

 Do you do custom graphic design work?

 Yes, we do that too!
 Standard setup includes vectorization of a high-resolution image for the best possible print.
-We offer additional professional design services at a rate of $20 per hour, and specialize in hand-drawn digital images and logos.
+We offer additional professional design services at a rate of $20 per hour.
+We can create logos and designs fitted to your needs!

 What is your turn around time?